arieligena/wsdl2html/README.md

+(Now I'm interested in the inverse tool if someone has some code: HTML2WSDL or HTML2XSD!)

 # Introduction

 __You've made a web service or somebody has given you a WSDL.
 So what are the input and output?__ Check the WSDL?
 No, that's not readable.
 Instead you can use __wsdl2html__ to __generate a readable HTML page from a WSDL url, such as__